-Parents and visitors to the school will not be permitted to use the school's wifi unless specific authorisation is granted by a member of the Senior Leadership Team.
+Parents and visitors to the school will not be permitted to use the school's wifi unless specific authorisation is granted by the headteacher.

 The headteacher will only grant authorisation if:

 - Parents are working with the school in an official capacity (e.g. as a volunteer or as a member of the PTA) - Visitors need to access the school's wifi in order to fulfil the purpose of their visit (for instance, to access materials stored on personal devices as part of a presentation or lesson plan)